espadrine/espadrine.github.com/blog/src/webidentity.md

   In our case, it is `espadrine`.
 - `Cru8…` is the LISK, which will be used to prove that the user is who they claim to be for one hour.

-The browser stores the version (v1), the KID, the AUID, the ID and the LISK in its Sync feature.
+The browser stores the version (v1), the KID, the LID, the ID and the LISK in its Sync feature.

 ## Authentication